dtolb/blog_posts/signal-2019/README.md

 * Focusing on Customer Engagement (go to where your customers are)
 * Pushing Omni-channel interactions
 * Feels a bit more "sponsor-y" → Talks with sponsors spending more time demoing their product
+* Twilio Studio is used a lot for their own demos... not sure how frequently customers are using it.